FEUP-ESOF-2020-21/open-cx-t3g4/DOCS/Development-Report.md

    * **Register**
    * The Participant writes an invalid email trying to register;
    * The Participant is not registered;

+**Create a Conference Room to Talk about a Topic:**

+* **Actor**: Speaker
+* **Description**: This use case exists so that the speaker can create a conference room.
+* **Preconditions and Postconditions**: In order to create a conference room, the Speaker must first login into the application and create one.

+* **Normal Flow**:
+   * The Speaker logs in;
+   * The Speaker selects the Create Meeting button;
+   * The Speaker chooses the name of the Conference and selects 5 topics he thinks the participants are interested in.

+ **Choose Topics of Interest:**

+* **Actor**: Participant
+* **Description**: This use case exists so that the user can choose topics of interest.
+* **Preconditions and Postconditions**: In order to choose the topics of interest, the Participant must first login into the application and join a meeting.
+Then he must choose 3 of the 5 topics of interest provided by the Speaker.

+* **Normal Flow**:
+   * The Participant logs in;
+   * The Participant selects the join meeting button;
+   * The Participant chooses 3 of the 5 topics os interest provided by the Speaker;

+ **Participate in Voice Chats of the Topics of Interest:**

+* **Actor**: Participant
+* **Description**: This use case exists so that the participant can participate in voice chats of the topics of interest.
+* **Preconditions and Postconditions**: In order to participate in voice chats, the participant must first login into the application, join a meeting, select 3 of the 5 topics he is interested in and wait till the end of the conference.

+* **Normal Flow**:
+  * The Participant logs in;
+  * The Participant selects the join chat room button;
+  * The Participant selects the Chat Room he is interested in.
+  * **OR**
+  * The Participant logs in;
+  * The Participant selects the join meeting button;
+  * The Participant chooses 3 of the 5 topics os interest provided by the Speaker;
+  * The Participant wait for the conference to end;
+  * The Participant selects the join char room button in the main menu;
+  * The Participant selects the chat room with the topics he voted in the beginning of the conference (if it is available).

 **Ask a Question to Speaker:**